activated-research-company/EclipsePatch/README.md

 <ul>
   <li>
-    Disconnect the power supply to the Eclipse, if plugged in.
+    If plugged in, disconnect the power supply to your Eclipse.
   </li>
   <li>
     Connect the Eclipse to your computer via USB.